Estimated reading time: 9 minutes

 Short-term trials have not shown that testosterone replacement therapy increases the risk of prostate cancer.
 However, more extensive trials of longer duration are needed to rule out an effect on prostate cancer risk.

-Elevated hematocrit (increase in red blood cell count) is the most common adverse effect of testosterone replacement therapy.
+Elevated red blood cell count is a common adverse effect of testosterone replacement therapy.
 The clinical implication of this phenomenon is uncertain.
-However, elevated hematocrit has been associated with increased overall mortality and cardiovascular mortality in epidemiological studies (14).
+However, elevated red blood cell count has been associated with increased overall mortality and cardiovascular mortality in epidemiological studies (13).

 Several testosterone products are available for the treatment of hypogonadism, age-related or not.